terrytay/tp/docs/UserGuide.md

  The application can add, edit and delete tasks.
 It also provides methods to search for tasks.
 Additionally, it has the ability of storing data to a physical location on the computer, so that the tasks always remain in memory.

- As a secondary feature, the application allows students who are in search of a study area to locate one based on different conditions.
-The different conditions that could be specified include the location, size constraints and port facilities.

 <a name="quick-start"></a>